 Sellers normally prefer that the tenant not be in the home at the time the listing agent or broker shows the property.
 The freer the buyer is to make his/her own inspection and decision, the better.
 Consider paying for a meal at a local restaurant for the tenant while the property is being shown.
 Maybe even drive him to the restaurant or arrange for cab service.

-Sellers might consider using a cleaning service if the tenant is the tidy and neat type of person.
+Sellers might consider using a cleaning service if the tenant is a tidy and neat type of person.

 Help the tenant find a new place.
 In addition to financial incentives, the seller might consider helping arrange for the tenant to find an apartment, another home for rent, or helping the tenant buy a property of his/her own.